PatFogle/PythonDieRoller/README.md

 # PythonDieRoller
 Die roller program for python using PySide6 .

-The initial version is for Linux only.
+Binary in tarball is for Linux.

+Requires Python 3 and PySide6.